Graphics and camera changes

 Be careful: this one makes a lot of changes, so it's a bit of a doozy to install.

 The Witcher 3 Enhanced Edition

-We wrote about this one recently: it’s a complete reimagining of The Witcher's combat systems.
+We've written about this one in more detail: it’s a complete reimagining of The Witcher's combat systems.
 The biggest change is that it removes autotargeting.
 Instead of twirling around between enemies like a demented pinball with a sword, Geralt’s acrobatic attacks just go wherever you point him.
 This means you can charge and flip behind an enemy or around an enemy’s shield.

 It’s a big change, but it doesn’t even begin to describe how much stuff TW3EE changes.
 There are new animations, new ways to parry, and different ways to charge over distances.
 Every attack has a chance to cause an injury, so you might need to finish a fight with a crippled arm or a broken leg.
 The changes are so big that they bleed over into leveling, alchemy, signs, and items.

 If you’ve played through New Game+ a few times and you’ve just seen and done everything The Witcher 3 has to offer, then the enhanced edition might be your new excuse for reinstalling.
 It’s best to use a clean, un-modded install for this one, then gently add in other mods one at a time.

 Ghost Mode is no less ambitious than the Enhanced Edition, but it uses a scalpel instead of a sledgehammer.
 It doesn’t throw out the vanilla game, but it polishes all those little things that weren’t quite right.
 You can’t find rare dimeritium plate on a poor peasant’s bookshelf, all ingredients weigh something (but you’ll need less of them for alchemy), non-Witcher gear sets are more useful and powerful, descriptions and typos have been cleaned up, enemies have new armor bonuses and limited stamina pools, and on and on and on.